spesmilo/electrum-server/HOWTO.md

 Important notice: This is a *very* long process.
 Even on fast machines, expect it to take hours.
-Here are some benchmarks for importing ~196K blocks (size of the Bitcoin blockchain at the time of this writing):
+Here are some benchmarks for importing ~196K blocks (size of the Bitcoin blockchain in Septeber 2012):

   * System 1: ~9 hours.
 	  * CPU: Intel Core i7 Q740 @ 1.73GHz